 More goes into a good survival sock than you might think, but they aren’t a complicated piece of gear.
 You’re looking for a few key elements when purchasing socks.

 Arguably the most essential feature of a good pair of socks.
 What good are they if they pinch your toes or irritate your feet?

 The best socks are the ones you don’t even know you’re wearing.
 They’re made of high-quality material that prevents or eliminates blisters and will keep your feet warm and dry.
-Some are padded and add an additional layer of protection between you and the ground.
+Some are padded and add a layer of protection between you and the ground.

 Comfort can be a deceiving trait.